svalenti/Keck_observations/20190204_lris/logofthenight.md

 * Setup saved to:

 ## Setup:
-# Blue imaging focus: XXX
+# Blue imaging focus: N/A - already focused on a previous night

 ### Blue Side:
    - Grism: 600/4000